 Prince Harry, Meghan involved in "near catastrophic car chase" with paparazzi in NYC, spokesperson says

-NEW YORK - Britain's Prince Harry, wife Meghan and her mother were involved in a "near catastrophic car chase" in New York City Tuesday night, their office said.
+NEW YORK -- Britain's Prince Harry, his wife Meghan and her mother were involved in a "near catastrophic car chase" in New York City on Tuesday night, their office said.

 It happened after an awards ceremony at the Ziegfeld Ballroom in Midtown.